los777/SP17-SWE447/FinalProject/Proposal.md

 1.OVERVIEW

-I will be working on a particle effect that will look like stars that are slowly floating around.
-These stars will render lines to eachother when in certain proximity of eachother.
-These paricles will be shown on top of some sort of outerspace textured background to add to its overall effect.
-As a stretch goal I might make it interactive such as being able to manipulate particles with mouse.
+  I will be working with Edgar Hernandez on a game that will allow players to rob and escape while being pursued by law enforcement.
+  Mechanics will include shooting and driving.

 2.SCHEDULE

-  wk1: Collect info on creating particles.
+  wk1: Collect info on creating mechanics.

   wk2: Get some code done for testing.

   wk3: Have movement done.

-  wk4: Make particles interact with eachother by rendering lines.
+  wk4: Make BASIC AI.

-  wk5: [Stretch goal] Make interactive somehow.
+  wk5: [Stretch goal] Make music.

 3.IMPLEMENTATION

-  I will create a web-based application using particles.js.
+  We will create a web-based application using phaser.js.